overload-development-community/olmod/README.txt

 - Adds `frametime` non-cheat code

 - Adds a rearview option for all game modes, with an option to allow it in a multiplayer game

+- Allows MP with up to 16 players / 8 teams (server and all clients must run olmod)

 - Writes match log files on server (by luponix)